uc-cdis/dcf-dataservice/README.md

 Following the below steps to setup
 - Create a directory in `$vpc_name/apis_configs` and named as `dcf_dataservice`.
 - Put the `creds.json`, `aws_creds_secret` and `gcloud-creds-secret` into `dcf_dataservice` folder.
 While `aws_creds_secret` contains AWS key `gcloud-creds-secret` contains google cloud service account.
-- Put the `manifest` file into `dcf_dataservice`for AWS sync.
+- Upload the `manifest` in S3 for AWS sync.
 For GOOLE sync, put the file into `gs://INPUT_BUCKET//input/`.
 We also need to have `LOG_BUCKET` to store the log and the output outcome.
 Please see the yaml job file for more detail.
 - Run `jobs/kube-script-setup.sh`.
 - See jobs/*.yaml file for more details how to run the jobs.